jachin/much-select-elm/README.md

 The `selected-value` attribute is used to set the value of the `<much-select>`.

 You should _not_ use this in combination with using `selected` attributes on the `<option>` tags in the `select-input` slot.
 You should just pick one place in the DOM to track the selected value.

+##### `selected-value-encoding`

+The `selected-value-encoding` attribute is used to change how the values work in the `selected-value` attribute.

+The options for this attribute are:
+ - `comma` (default) the selected options are comma delenated
+ - `json` the selected options are encoded in json and `encodeURIComponent()`

+`comma` is the most straight forward but if you allow values that have commas in them things are not going to go well.
+As far as I can tell `json` can handle any kinds of text values, however it is a bit harder to just look at and know what the selected value is.

+`json` encoding is recommended.

 ##### `show-dropdown-footer`